erkaii/erkaii/README.md

 - 🔭 I’m currently working on Vulnerability Detection
 - 🌱 I’m currently learning Operating System, Vulnerability Detection and Java programming
-- 👯 I’m looking for helpers to develop a multiplayer python game similar with MONOPOLY
+- 👯 I’m looking for helpers to develop a multiplayer game
 - 💬 Ask me about how's my exchange life in the US!
 - 📫 How to reach me: si1krow@outlook.com
 - ⚡ Fun fact: My first programming language was Pascal!
 I learnt the name Pascal before knowing the famous French mathematician!